ingSlonik/react-type-form/README.md

-# React Type-Form
+# Type Safe Form

-Type safe react form.
+Type safe form for React.

 > :warning: TThis is `alpha` version at this moment.
 For production use library as `formik`.
 However, I welcome you to try this library and leave the issues.